White House points to hopeful signs as deaths keep rising

 But Trump, who had once set Easter Sunday as the date he hoped people in certain parts of the country might begin to return to work and pack church pews, said he would continue to listen to health experts like Drs.
 Anthony Fauci and Deborah Birx as he considers what he described as the "biggest decision I've ever had to make."

-"I listen to them about everything," he claimed, adding: "We're not doing anything until we know that this country is going be healthy.
+While "there are both sides to every argument," he said, "we're not doing anything until we know that this country is going be healthy.
 We don't want to go back and start doing it over again."

 Trump's comments came at the end of a week officials had warned would be a devastating one for the country.
 Hours earlier, Johns Hopkins University announced that the worldwide death toll from the coronavirus had hit a bleak milestone: 100,000 people.
 That includes about 18,000 in the U.S., where about half-million people have been confirmed infected.

-While bemoaning the death numbers as "so horrible," Trump also said, "Tremendous progress is being made."
+While bemoaning the death numbers as "so horrible," Trump said "tremendous progress" is being made."

 "In the midst of grief and pain, we're seeing clear signs that our aggressive strategy is saving countless lives," he said, pointing to models that are now forecasting far fewer U.S. deaths than had originally been predicted.